 There is little out there that can match the beauty of the Northumberland coast.
 It has some of the best unspoilt beaches in England and there is so much to do in the area (here you can read about some of the things we did on our mini-break at the Northumberland Coast to visit Bamburgh Castle).
 If you want to read more of my camping posts don’t forget to come back to my ultimate guide to family camping that contains all of my best camping posts in one place, including my free family camping packing checklist printable.
-For now, read on for all my 13 top picks for camping the Northumberland coast…
+We live in the North East and have tried many of the best campsites on the Northumberland coast.
+Read on for my 13 top picks for camping the Northumberland coast…

 Budle Bay Campsite